Making plans to decorate for St Patrick’s Day? Not sure where to start?

 5. Now add the other accouterment in order of largest to smallest.

 You’ll need to have your hot glue gun heated and ready to go.

 My hats were my largest item.
 I secured each hat with a drop of hot glue.
 I just have to warn you that you should expect to experience a certain amount of hot glue discomfort as you do this project.
 Well, you may be more coordinated than I am but I’ve finally just resigned myself that I have to buy “low temp” hot glue guns and hope for the best.

-6. Then I added these oversized foam shamrocks in two colors of green.
+6. Then I added these oversized foam shamrocks and sparkly horseshoes in two colors of green.
 I think the two colors just really add dimension, don’t you?

-7. Then there was this stuff that you are supposed to sprinkle around your table.
+7. Install that stuff that are supposed to be sprinkled around the table.
 I assume around some corned beef and vegetables.
 I’m not sure I could ever bring myself to do that.
 There were a variety of shapes – hats, clovers, rainbows, and pots of gold – in various glittery shades of green.
 I applied the hot glue directly to each little shape and stuck them on any naked branches.

 Here is the finished wreath!!

 After everything is affixed, congratulations, you are finished.
 Hang the finished wreath on your door and plug her in!

 I sent a photo of this wreath to my friend Jennifer and her response was, “That wreath is cool!!!
 I just expect a leprechaun to come jumping out from it saying ‘where’s my hat'”.